Chawton House Surgery

 Welcome to the Chawton House Surgery Coronavirus information page.

 This page is written to help you to access the most appropriate medical help through the Coronavirus crisis.
-Many thanks for the understanding that you have been showing as we prepare for the rising levels of infection expected over coming months.
+Many thanks for the understanding that you have showed so far through this very difficult time.

-The surgery will obviously be under immense strain, and you will notice significant changes at the surgery to cope with the fast moving situation.
-At this time we are looking to move to minimise footfall in the surgery as far as reasonably possible, whilst still addressing all of our patients needs and concerns.
+The Surgery continues to be under immense strain and although we have reopened we are still trying to minimise footfall in the Surgery as far as reasonably possible, whilst still addressing all of our patients needs and concerns.